 - the return of Christ

-- non-denominational churches may be Calvinist or Arminian; Pentecostal and charismatic or not; premillennial or amillennial
+- Non-denominational churches may be Calvinist or Arminian; Pentecostal and charismatic or not; Premillennial or Amillennial

 What are non-denominational church pastors like?
-Pastors of non-denominational churches are often trained through education and ministry experience like the clergy in traditional denominations.
+Pastors of non-denominational churches are often trained through education and ministry experience, like the clergy in traditional denominations.

-Sometimes pastors begin as bi-vocational, which means they work non-ministerial part-time jobs, and work part-time as a pastor.
+Sometimes pastors begin as bi-vocational, which means they work non-ministerial part-time jobs and work part-time as a pastor.
 This arrangement is sometimes a financial necessity when a new church is young.

 Non-denominational churches, because they don’t have the financial support of a large, worldwide denomination, often start similar to how a small business starts: they are few people, they have little income, and they have few staff or clergy.
 Pastors play a similar role to entrepreneurs.
 (Also see What Does Assemblies of God Believe About Tithing?)

-Where do Assemblies of God churches come from?
+Where Do Assemblies of God Churches Come From?

 In approximately 100 years, the Assemblies of God went from inception to one of the largest Christian denominations in the world.
 They trace through roots to 1914 in Arkansas.
 Their doctrine of emphasis, speaking in tongues, is traced to Kansas about a decade earlier.

-There were multiple reasons that Pentecostal Christians and the churches they attended, sought unification and organization:
+There were multiple reasons that Pentecostal Christians and the churches they attended sought unification and organization:

 - Ministerial effectiveness through unity and combined efforts